quantizedreza/quantizedreza/README.md

 ### Selected Peer-reviewed High Impact Paper:

-Rahemi, R., & Li, D. (2015). *Variation in electron work function with temperature and its effect on the Young’s modulus of metals.* Elsevier, *Scripta Materialia, 99*, 41–44. https://doi.org/10.1016/j.scriptamat.2014.11.022
+Rahemi, Reza, & Li, D. (2015). *Variation in electron work function with temperature and its effect on the Young’s modulus of metals.* Elsevier, *Scripta Materialia, 99*, 41–44. https://doi.org/10.1016/j.scriptamat.2014.11.022